pepkit/peppy/doc/source/pipeline-interface.rst

 How to link a pipeline to your project
 =============================================

 Looper links to pipelines through a file called the `pipeline_interface`.
+How you use this depends on if you're using an existing pipeline or building a new pipeline.

-If you're using pre-made looper pipelines, you don't need to create a new interface; you just use the one that comes with the pipeline.
-If you need to link a new pipeline to looper, then you'll need to create a new pipeline interface file.
-The instructions below show you how to use pipelines in either category.
+* **If you're using pre-made looper pipelines**, you don't need to create a new interface; you just point your project at the one that comes with the pipeline.
+See the first section below, `Linking a looper-compatible pipeline`.

+* **If you need to link a new pipeline to looper**, then you'll need to create a new pipeline interface file.
+See the second section below, `Linking a custom pipeline`.

 Linking a looper-compatible pipeline